We have placed cookies on your device to help make this website better.

-SJT questions test the five professional attributes identified from analysis of the F1 role, as defined in the Person Specification, on the UKFPO website.
-These are:
+SJT questions test the five professional attributes identified from analysis of the F1 role, as defined in the person specification on the UKFPO website.

-The test assumes you have some prior knowledge of the F1 role and you will be asked to respond as such.
-It's important to remember that your answers need to reflect what you 'should' do bearing in mind these professional attributes rather than what you 'would' do.
+The test assumes you have some prior knowledge of the F1 role and you'll be asked to respond as such.
+It's important to remember that your answers need to reflect what you 'should' do, bearing in mind these professional attributes, rather than what you 'would' do.

-Visit the UKFPO website where further information is available including, FAQs, a practice paper, and the SJT monograph.
+The UKFPO website has more information including FAQs, a practice paper and the SJT monograph.
 You should also read the GMC's guidance on Good medical practice and Outcomes for graduates.